oguyon/Cfits/README.md

 - CUDA, CuBLAS, MAGMA for GPU acceleration (optional)

 If you use NVIDIA GPUs, install cuda and magma libraries, and add "--enable-cuda and --enable-magma" options to the configure command.

+## Getting Started

+All functions are accessible from the command line interface (CLI).
+Enter the CLI and type "help" for instructions.

+		./bin/cfitsTK

 ## LICENCE